“The Internet is like God. But without the flowing robes and giant beard.”

 The global mesh is unstoppable.
 It will be decentralized so it can connect any device, be everywhere, and convey any data that future technologies might require.

-Time and again, hierarchies tend to decline in favor of decentralized networks.
+Time and again, hierarchies have tended to decline in favor of decentralized networks.
 Centralized networks are profitable and comfortable arrangements for big companies and their regulators, but time and again humans have leveraged new technologies to build decentralized networks.
-Witness, most recently, the exponential-and-then-some growth of cryptocurrencies—and the traditional financial market makers’ luddite reactions to same.

 The sharing economy is reshaping how we leverage underutilized resources.
-The Internet connection in your home sits idle for more hours in a day than it serves your data, and the service rarely improves.
+The internet connection to most homes sits idle for more hours in a day than it serves data, and the service rarely improves.
 Yet you pay a flat (or rising) monthly fee.
-The automotive industry saw the same problem and is making a headlong flight into sharing and autonomy to solve the problem.
+The personal transportation industry saw the same problem and is making a headlong flight into sharing and autonomy to solve the problem.
 The same thing will happen with internet service.

 The price will approach zero.
 Uber makes cars into commodities.
 Instead of $34,000 for a new car, you can pay $6 or $7 whenever you need to hop across town.
-Instead of $189,000 for a house, you can get fractional use of someone’s home for less than a couple c-notes.
+Mesh will do the same for connectivity and access.

-There’s no way big, mainstream technology companies will meet the demand.
-The Verizons and Charters of the world are too deep in debt, with too much legacy infrastructure and regulation to keep up with their own network maintenance, much less a comprehensive strategic overhaul.
-The Googles, Amazons, and Facebooks don’t really benefit from becoming network companies; they’re better off focusing on their best strengths, which are user engagement and data analysis.
-Their middle-class markets have mostly matured, and none of them have strong incentive to play hard in poorer parts of the nation or the world.
+History has shown that legacy technology does not possess the flexibility or agility to change course to meet this demand.
+Marketplace giants carry the burden of too much legacy infrastructure and regulation to keep up with their own network maintenance, much less a comprehensive strategic overhaul.
+Others, including behemoth internet search and content providers, don’t really benefit from becoming network companies; they recognize they’re better off focusing on their strengths, which are user engagement and data analysis.

 Mesh is the answer.
 Wireless mesh works.
 It relies on proven technology.
-It is deployed in nearly 200 cities around the world for free, municipal internet.
+It is deployed in nearly 200 cities around the world for free as municipal internet.
 And because the network grows more robust as more nodes join, the network is always right-sized for demand.

 Mesh everywhere, that can do everything, is what we do.
 Words matter, and “omnipotent” might be a stretch.
 But “omni-useful” works.
 A consumer-owned network of mesh appliances, with an edge services network (storage and billing for use pushed to the edge), can be used for just about any use case.
-Want to fly and monitor a drone at a fair price for connectivity?
-Check.
-Want to connect autonomous vehicles driving through your neighborhood?
-Check.
 Want to download the latest great movie in 4K, Super10K, or SuperTouch VR?
 Check.
 Want to stuff multiple spectrums into the same radio, so you can operate all the time in any weather regardless of network congestion?
-Check.
-Want to bring the price of connectivity to zero, and subsidize it via the commerce that is now free to flow over the network at unlimited volume?
 Check.
 OmniMesh will do all that, and we’re just getting started.